mpapad/mpapad.github.io/_pages/projects.md

 Duration: 4 years: 15-01-2016 to 31-10-2019.

 ## ADDOPF: “Automatic Detection and Diagnosis of Program Faults”.
 University funded project.
-This is internal university funding, supporting my PostDoc employment, for which Yves Le Traon was the principal investigator.
-I was the only researcher working on the project, wrote the proposal and implemented it.
+This is internal university project.
 The project is about research on mutation testing, studying the relation between mutants and faults.

 Duration: 3 years: from 1-5-2014 to 30-4-2017.

 ## CETREL: “Testing Electronic Payment Systems”.
 Industrial funding, with Cetrel (SnT partner).
-This is industrial competitive funding, part of the SnT partnership program, with Cetrel (SIX group) company, for which Yves Le Traon was the principal investigator.
-The project supported a PhD (Christopher Henard) and my PostDoc employment.
-I was the leading researcher of the project, supervised the PhD candidate and had significant contributions on the project implementation.
+This is industrial competitive funding, part of the SnT partnership program, with Cetrel (SIX group) company.
 The project is about test selection for the card authorization transactions of the Cetrel company.

 Duration: 3 years: from end of 2011 to end of 2014.